Do you put everyone else first?

 Many of us fall into this trap.

 You accept a heavier workload.
 You say yes to unreasonable requests.
 You expend time and energy on projects that fall outside your job role.
-All which leaves you no time for you.
+All which leave you no time for you.
 As a result, you may feel overwhelmed, overworked, and unappreciated… often leading to frustration and burnout.

 In my work as a women’s leadership coach I see many smart professional women who are frustrated, unfulfilled and burnt out.
 They have fallen into this trap of taking care of the needs of others at the expense of their own needs, desires and aspirations.